Let's explore the benefits of having life insurance for you and your spouse, and some scenarios to think through.

-Your partner might be forced to hire a nanny, house cleaners, or a personal assistant to keep your home running smoothly.
-They might even pick up extra hours at work to make up for their increased living costs.
-Life insurance can cover these bases and more - while your spouse supports your family during a difficult time.
+Your partner might be forced to hire childcare or additional help to keep your home running smoothly.
+They may need to pick up extra hours at work to make up for their increased living costs, taking away time from the kids.
+Life insurance can cover these basics and more, supporting your family financially during a difficult time.

-To calculate how much insurance you need, take into account your rent or mortgage, debts, and the educational needs of any children you support or may have in the future.
+To calculate how much life insurance to get for your spouse, consider your rent or mortgage, debts, lost wages, and the educational needs of any children you support or may have in the future.

-If you plan to start a family soon, purchasing life insurance can be a smart move.
-Choose an amount that will support the surviving partner and future children.
-Would either of you be able to take over each other's financial obligations?
+If you plan to start a family soon, purchasing life insurance may be a wise move.
+Life insurance for both spouses can support the surviving partner and future children.

 If one or both of you have significant credit card bills, a mortgage, car payments, or student loans, it may be a good idea to purchase enough life insurance to pay off those debts.
 To help determine how much life insurance to purchase for each partner, you’ll need to calculate the potential financial impact that death would cause for the other.
 How much money would it take for each of you to feel financially secure without the other?

-First, if you have employer-provided life insurance, it doesn’t always travel with you when you leave the company.
-Additionally, employer-provided insurance is rarely issued in the amount of recommended coverage.
-Consider additional coverage, such as a relatively inexpensive term life insurance policy independent of your employer to help ensure that you will have sufficient coverage during your wage-earning years regardless of your employee benefits.
+Employers may offer life insurance as a perk, but drawbacks may exist if you depend solely on this policy.
+Employer-provided plans typically cover only a fraction of the financial needs you have, and they often don't travel with you if you leave the company.
+Consider additional coverage, such as a relatively inexpensive term life insurance policy that's independent of your employer.
+A plan with a low monthly premium can help ensure that you have sufficient coverage during your wage-earning years, regardless of your employee benefits.

-Rates for all types of life insurance also increase as we age.
+Rates for all types of life insurance increase as we age.
 If you develop a critical or chronic illness in the future, the cost of purchasing life insurance may be too high.
-You could even become uninsurable as a result of the condition of your health.
-If you already have a life insurance policy in place when you become ill, as long as you keep paying the premiums, you’ll be insured while the policy is active and in force, no matter how your health changes.
+You could even become uninsurable because of your health.
+If you already have a life insurance policy in place when you become ill and you keep paying the premiums, you’ll be insured while the policy is active and in force, no matter how your health changes.